-There is a small percentage of dogs that would lick their paws as a result of obsessive nervous licking, long nails, contact with a chemical agent and secondary bacterial infection because of the skin trauma caused by licking.
+There is a small percentage of dogs that lick their paws because of obsessive nervous licking, long nails, contact with a chemical agent and secondary bacterial infection because of the skin trauma caused by licking.

 However, what I have found out over the years is that the majority of dogs lick their paws because they have an abnormal sensation in their feet.
-If you have ever had a neck injury or pain in the neck ( the physical one) , you may have also experienced tingling or pin and needle sensation in your hands.
+If you have ever had a neck injury or pain in the neck (the physical one), you may have also experienced tingling or a "pins and needles" sensation in your hands.

 Dogs suffer frequent neck injuries caused by collars because they pull on the leash and people use damaging choke chains, prong or shock collars.
 It may be a surprise to you but even the regular extension leash that winds up can cause serious neck injuries especially when a dog runs and hits the end of a leash.

-Neck and back injuries cause muscle tightness which affects the nerves supply a particular area of the body.
-Here are a few examples.
+Neck and back injuries cause muscle tightness which affect the nerve supply to a particular area of the body.
+Here are a few examples:

 front feet licking is frequently caused by a neck injury